Pigs

 Racing and Performing Pigs

-Importers of racing and performing pigs are required to hold a valid Special Authority which specifies the conditions of entry to Tasmania.
+Importers of racing and performing pigs are required to hold a valid Individual Permit which specifies the conditions of entry into Tasmania.
 This is a requirement even if the animals are only temporarily visiting the state.